awsdocs/amazon-eks-user-guide/doc_source/security-iam-awsmanpol.md

 To view the latest version of the JSON policy document, see [AmazonEKSWorkerNodePolicy](https://docs.aws.amazon.com/aws-managed-policy/latest/reference/AmazonEKSWorkerNodePolicy.html#AmazonEKSWorkerNodePolicy-json) in the AWS Managed Policy Reference Guide\.

+## AWS managed policy: AmazonEKSWorkerNodeMinimalPolicy<a name="security-iam-awsmanpol-AmazonEKSWorkerNodeMinimalPolicy"></a>

+You can attach the `AmazonEKSWorkerNodeMinimalPolicy` to your IAM entities\.
+You may attach this policy to a [node IAM role](create-node-role.md) that you specify when you create Amazon EC2 nodes that allow Amazon EKS to perform actions on your behalf\.

+This policy grants Amazon EKS Amazon EC2 nodes permissions to connect to Amazon EKS clusters\.
+This policy has fewer permissions compared to `AmazonEKSWorkerNodePolicy`\.

+**Permissions details**

+This policy includes the following permissions that allow Amazon EKS to complete the following tasks:
++ **`eks-auth:AssumeRoleForPodIdentity`** – Allow retrieving credentials for EKS workloads on the node\.
+This is required for EKS Pod Identity to function properly\.

+To view the latest version of the JSON policy document, see [AmazonEKSWorkerNodePolicy](https://docs.aws.amazon.com/aws-managed-policy/latest/reference/AmazonEKSWorkerNodeMinimalPolicy.html#AmazonEKSWorkerNodeMinimalPolicy-json) in the AWS Managed Policy Reference Guide\.

 ## AWS managed policy: AWSServiceRoleForAmazonEKSNodegroup<a name="security-iam-awsmanpol-awsserviceroleforamazoneksnodegroup"></a>

 You can't attach `AWSServiceRoleForAmazonEKSNodegroup` to your IAM entities\.
 This policy is attached to a service\-linked role that allows Amazon EKS to perform actions on your behalf\.
 For more information, see [Service\-linked role permissions for Amazon EKS](using-service-linked-roles-eks-nodegroups.md#service-linked-role-permissions-eks-nodegroups)\.